-The discount rate used to measure the total pension liability was 7.25% for the actuarial valuation as of December 31, 2018 and 7.5% for the actuarial valuation as of December 31, 2017.
+The discount rate used to measure the total pension liability was 7.25% for the actuarial valuations as of December 31, 2019 and December 31, 2018.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that City contributions will be made at rates equal to the difference between actuarially determine contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.